ShujaKhalid/Computer-Vision-TrafficSignClassifier/README.md

 Here is an example of a traffic sign image before and after grayscaling.

 ![alt text][image2]

+The next step was to create additional images as the visualization of the data clearly shows that there aren't enough images to properly train the model.
+A number of images were thus modified to create new images.
+A summary of the images that were modified and how they were modified is included in [signnames.csv] (https://github.com/ShujaKhalid/Computer-Vision-TrafficSignClassifier/blob/master/signnames.csv)

+The resulting data distribution is presented below:
+![alt text][image1]

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.